rails/rails/guides/source/active_support_core_extensions.md

 ### JSON support

-Active Support provides a better implemention of `to_json` than the +json+ gem ordinarily provides for Ruby objects.
-This is because some classes, like +Hash+ and +OrderedHash+ needs special handling in order to provide a proper JSON representation.
+Active Support provides a better implementation of `to_json` than the `json` gem ordinarily provides for Ruby objects.
+This is because some classes, like `Hash`, `OrderedHash` and `Process::Status` need special handling in order to provide a proper JSON representation.

-Active Support also provides an implementation of `as_json` for the <tt>Process::Status</tt> class.

-NOTE: Defined in `active_support/core_ext/object/to_json.rb`.
+NOTE: Defined in `active_support/core_ext/object/json.rb`.

 ### Instance Variables